-Baby Turtles Facts On What Do Turtles Eat
+Baby Turtles Facts

 One of the most amazing experiences a person could have is to watch a baby green sea turtle make its journey to the ocean.
-Although it may seem cute to you, it is a perilous journey for them and is often frought with danger from humans and wild animals alike.
+Although it may seem cute to you, it is a perilous journey for them and is often fraught with danger from humans and wild animals alike.

 Although most people won’t have a baby sea turtle as a pet, every pet turtle owner should have the proper knowledge to care for baby turtles.
 You never know when you might have to care for one.

 There are three main types of pet food that are commonly fed to baby turtles: Commercially bought turtle food, fish food, and live foods.

 Commercially Bought Turtle Food For Baby Turtles

 This is probably the most common and easily available turtle food around.
 They come in small sticks or pellets with variations made specifically for baby turtles.
 They tend to be smaller sized pellets to accommodate the smaller mouths of baby turtles.

 You can of course feed them “normal” pet turtle food but be sure to break the food up into bite size pieces for their little mouths.
 If you feed baby turtles food that is too large for their small mouths they might choke.